-13.5.3 "How can I maintain non-Lisp (e.g. C) source files?"
+13.6.3 "How can I maintain non-Lisp (e.g. C) source files?"
 See cffi's cffi-grovel.

-13.5.4 "I want to put my module's files at the top level.
+13.6.4 "I want to put my module's files at the top level.
 How do I do this?"

 By default, the files contained in an asdf module go in a subdirectory with the same name as the module.
 However, this can be overridden by adding a :pathname "" argument to the module description.
-For example, here is how it could be done in the spatial-trees ASDF system definition for ASDF 2:
+For example, here is how it could be done in the spatial-trees ASDF system definition for ASDF 2 or later:

 '''

-(asdf:defsystem :spatial-trees
+(asdf:defsystem "spatial-trees"

 :components

-((:module base
+((:module "base"

 :pathname ""

 :components

 ((:file "package")

 (:file "basedefs" :depends-on ("package"))

 (:file "rectangles" :depends-on ("package"))))

 (:module tree-impls

-:depends-on (base)
+:depends-on ("base")

 :pathname ""

 :components

 ((:file "r-trees")

 (:file "greene-trees" :depends-on ("r-trees"))

 (:file "rstar-trees" :depends-on ("r-trees"))

 (:file "rplus-trees" :depends-on ("r-trees"))

 (:file "x-trees" :depends-on ("r-trees" "rstar-trees"))))

 (:module viz

-:depends-on (base)
+:depends-on ("base")

 :pathname ""

 :components

 ((:static-file "spatial-tree-viz.lisp")))

-(:module tests

-:depends-on (base)

-:pathname ""

-:components

-((:static-file "spatial-tree-test.lisp")))

-(:static-file "LICENCE")

-(:static-file "TODO")))

 '''

-All of the files in the tree-impls module are at the top level, instead of in a tree-impls/subdirectory.
+All of the files in the tree-impls module are at the top level, instead of in a 'tree-impls/' subdirectory.

 Note that the argument to :pathname can be either a pathname object or a string.
-A pathname object can be constructed with the #p"foo/bar/" syntax, but this is discouraged because the results of parsing a namestring are not portable.
+A pathname object can be constructed with the '#p"foo/bar/"' syntax, but this is discouraged because the results of parsing a namestring are not portable.
 A pathname can only be portably constructed with such syntax as #.(make-pathname:directory'(:relative "foo" "bar")), and similarly the current directory can only be portably specified as #.(make-pathname:directory'(:relative)).
 However, as of ASDF 2, you can portably use a string to denote a pathname.
 The string will be parsed as a /-separated path from the current directory, such that the empty string "" denotes the current directory, and "foo/bar" (no trailing / required in the case of modules) portably denotes the same subdirectory as above.
 When files are specified, the last /-separated component is interpreted either as the name component of a pathname (if the component class specifies a pathname type), or as a name component plus optional dot-separated type component (if the component class doesn't specifies a pathname type).

-13.5.5 How do I create a system definition where all the source files have a .cl extension?
+13.6.5 How do I create a system definition where all the source files have a .cl extension?